HUD secretary may have violated ethics law by championing Democrats in Ohio Senate race at White House

 Ryan is a Democratic congressman who represents Ohio’s 13th District, and Whaley is the Democratic mayor of Dayton.

 The Hatch Act prohibits executive branch officials from engaging in political campaigns and related activities in an official capacity.
-The Office of the Special Counsel, which handles Hatch Act investigations, declined to comment on whether a case has been opened into Fudge’s comments.
-But an official with the office, speaking on the condition of anonymity because they were not authorized to comment publicly, outlined how the comments could be in violation.
+The Office of Special Counsel, which handles Hatch Act investigations, declined to comment on whether a case has been opened into Fudge’s comments.
+But an official with the office, speaking on the condition of anonymity because that person was not authorized to comment publicly, outlined how the comments could be in violation.

 “If there is a government employee speaking from the White House briefing room and is there in their official capacity, then they’re prohibited from engaging in political activity while they’re speaking,” the official said.